RTEMS/rtems-docs/c-user/config/device-driver.rst

 device file.
 This device is used to initialize the standard input, output, and error file descriptors.

-BSPs should be constructed in a manner that allows :c:func:`printk` to work properly without the need for the Console Driver to be configured.
+BSPs should be constructed in a manner that allows :ref:`InterfacePrintk` to work properly without the need for the Console Driver to be configured.

 The